 - Once you have found the golden ticket, finalize the booking on qatarairways.com

 I will admit, I was a bit adamant and at some point all I could think was: smart move Qatar, there’s no such thing as golden tickets, it’s all an elaborate and smart hoax to get people to check out destinations and actually find your January promo fares.
 (Which are not to overlook either!)

 Before you say I got lucky (I most certainly did!) but the whole thing is still a hoax, here’s why I think it’s not.

-Booking System Outages are a nightmare for any airline.
+Booking System Outages are a Nightmare for Airlines

 You may think they’re doing it on purpose (crossed my mind too) but that would mean shooting themselves in the leg.